top of page

 5. Snowball fight: One of the best ways to feel better is through movement.
 Get running around and have a friendly snowball fight.
 The best part?
 Your ammo is free and refillable!

-6. Volunteer work or act of kindness: Lift your spirits by helping someone in need.
-You can remain physically distanced while shoveling snow for someone who is unable to do it themselves.
+6. Volunteer work or act of kindness: Lift your spirits by helping someone in need, like shoveling snow for someone who is unable to do it themselves.

 After you have spent time in the cold have a pajama day, video call family, and enjoy some hot chocolate.
 The key to enjoying the winter is walking out your front door!

 Mental health therapists are available if you would like to talk about seasonal affective disorder or other concerns.
-Counselling sessions are available in different modalities - in-person, telephone, video, and e-counselling - to meet the restrictions and recommendations in your area.
+Counselling sessions are available in different modalities - in-person, telephone, video, and e-counselling - so reach out to your EFAP if you are in need of support.

 bottom of page